FyroxEngine/Fyrox/README.md

 - [rusty-editor](https://github.com/mrDIMAS/rusty-editor/)
 - [rusty-shooter](https://github.com/mrDIMAS/rusty-shooter)

-However it can be too difficult to understand how to use library from those projects, so standalone samples should be added.
+However, it can be too difficult to understand how to use library from those projects, so standalone samples should be added.
 This is still a TODO.